Mercedes-Benz M273 engine

 The Mercedes-Benz M273 engine is a V8 automobile piston engine family used in the 2000s (decade).
 It was based on the similar M272 V6 introduced in 2004.

-An evolution of the M113 V8, all M273s have aluminium engine blocks, sequential fuel injection, forged steel connecting rods, a one-piece cast camshaft, and a magnesium intake manifold.
-The cylinders are lined with silicon/aluminium, and a dual-length Variable Length Intake Manifold is fitted.
+An evolution of the M113 V8, all M273s have aluminium engine blocks, sequential port fuel injection, fracture-split forged steel connecting rods, a one-piece cast crankshaft, and a magnesium intake manifold.
+The cylinders are lined with silicon/aluminium, and a dual-length variable-length intake manifold is fitted.

 In addition to this, new features shared with the M272 include DOHC aluminium cylinder heads, 4 valves per cylinder and independent continuously variable valve timing on both the intake and exhaust sides.

 A new electronically controlled cooling system has eliminated the need for a mechanical thermostat for improved engine warm-up and optimum control of engine temperature.

 E47

 The E47 is a 4663 cc version.
 Bore and stroke is 92.9x86 mm.
-Output is 250 kW at 6000 rpm with 460 Nm of torque at 2700-5000 rpm.
+Output is 250 kW at 6000 rpm with 460 Nm of torque at 2700–5000 rpm.